Code-Institute-Submissions/YogaCity/README.md

 # Yoga City
-"Find peace within yourself with yoga."
+"Find peace within yourself with yoga."<br>
 At Yoga City you receive high-level guidance.
 You will be pampered and challenged at the same time.
 You will learn what exactly you feel and how to listen to your feelings.